wp-plugins/hrm-work-tracking/readme.txt

 Its original language is german so please be sure to set define('WPLANG', ''); correctly or use a plugin changing backend language (like WP Native Dashboard)

 == Screenshots ==

 1. Time Recording Dashboard Widget
-2. Show Staff Manager Widget
+2. Showing Staff Manager Widget
 3. Backend Human Resource Management
 4. Ill reporting with calendar